What Is an Unlocked Phone? The Difference Between Locked and Unlocked Phones

 - Remove your current SIM card and put in the new one, from a different carrier.
 Turn your phone back on.

 - If your phone asks for a code to unlock your SIM, your phone is locked to your carrier.
 If you’re able to use your phone as normal, and calls go through, it’s unlocked.

 How do I unlock my phone?

-You might be wondering how to unlock your own device if you’ve just discovered that it’s locked.
-When you’re ready to unlock your phone, you’ll need to call your current carrier (or visit their store or website) and request for it to be unlocked.
+You might be wondering, How do I unlock my phone? if you’ve just discovered that it’s locked.
+When you’re ready to unlock your phone, you’ll need to call your current carrier (or visit their store or website) and request to unlock phone.
 Typically, this involves providing your account password and your IMEI number.
-Some carriers also have apps that can do this for you.
+Some carriers also have apps that can assist with unlocking phones.

 There may also be conditions to unlocking your phone.
 If you have a prepaid device, those are usually eligible within one year of initial activation, consistent with reasonable time, payment or usage requirements.
 If you have a postpaid device, they’re usually eligible to be unlocked after you’ve fulfilled the applicable service contract, completed the device installment plan or paid an early termination fee.
 In either case, you’ll usually also have to have an account in good standing to unlock your phone, which means no outstanding bills (or illegal usage).